 If you have, or can procure, any corona discharge-negative ion machines or air cleaner machines with corona discharge, run them continuously.
 Negative Ions do kill bacteria and viruses – and if strong enough they have now shown they can kill corona-19 viruses.
 This is often referred to as Bio-Ionization.
 Corona discharge means that a high voltage charge is sent to a needle that creates a tiny lightening like discharge in the air creating negative-ions.
 It got its name a long time before somebody named a virus -- “corona”.
 Good corona discharge creation of negative-ions is the only way to avoid creating ozone at the same time.
 We don’t want ozone generators as they are corrosive to your house and your lungs.
 For a series of three articles on my site about Negative-Ions and health, follow this link.

-One of the best of the manufacturers producing negative ion generators powerful enough to actually do good, although primarially for institutional and commercial use is GPS (Global Plasma Solutions) with lots of good information on their site.
+One of the best of the manufacturers producing negative ion generators powerful enough to actually do good, although primarially for institutional and commercial use, is GPS (Global Plasma Solutions) with lots of good information on their site.

 This one is complex but it is one thing you can control in your house right now -- Relative Humidity.
 For a lot of detail about what is Relative Humidity, follow this link.
 The reason that viruses and flue bugs are more active at the beginning of the heating season, is that our houses begin to dry out with the low relative humidity outdoors plus the heat in the houses.
 When the spring brought in higher humidity, we got control of the virus, as we begin to heat our houses, the second wave more easily invades our dryer houses.

 50% is in fact the sweet spot where things are the least active with the least airborne transmission, and that includes Covid-19.